 Each car accident victim experiences pain and suffering differently.
 If you’ve been the victim of a car accident, make sure to speak with an experienced personal injury lawyer about your specific case.

-Before filing a lawsuit or negotiating with an insurance company when claiming pain and suffering after a car accident, you’ll need to understand how to calculate your damages.
+Before filing a lawsuit or negotiating with an insurance company when claiming pain and suffering after car accident, you’ll need to understand how to calculate pain and suffering damages.

-There are many ways to determine your amount of pain and suffering.
+There are many ways to calculate pain and suffering.
 An experienced car accident injury lawyer can help you determine how to frame your claim.

 Some factors to consider include:

 - How has your day-to-day life been changed since the accident?

 - Were you hospitalized and for how long?